 (c) A monthly record shall be maintained indicating the amount of stripper used;

-(d) Such records shall be retained and available for inspection by the Department for a period of two years.
+(d) Such records shall be retained and available for inspection by DEQ for a period of two years.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]